 Elaborate:

+Influenza Case Study – students will use case study templates found in the “Make a Note of That” learning object to analyze influenza data from the Centers for Disease Control and World Health Organization.
+An accompanying teacher instruction page provides details for using the case study templates.

 Infectious Disease Spread Activity – students will model the spread of an infectious disease, then collect and analyze related data.
 An accompanying teacher instruction page provides activity details.

 Influenza Claim Evidence Reasoning Activity – students will demonstrate scientific reasoning by analyzing data and using their understanding of infectious diseases to answer a teacher-posed question.
 An accompanying teacher instruction page provides activity details.